roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

+===

- ****** The Cursed House of Crow ****** byTheTalkMan© Nadine sauntered forward towards the kitchen area, looking for Tony and Timmy.
+Nadine sauntered forward towards the kitchen area, looking for Tony and Timmy.
 Her eyes scanned the room, noting the shelves and the cast iron stove.
 But what she didn't see was Tony and Timmy.
 She scrunched her eyes in confusion.
 Where the hell did they go?
 They didn't puss out, did they?

  Nadine was about to walk towards the front door and see if they had chickened out and went outside.
 She was stopped when she heard a noise.
 It was faint and muffled, but she could hear it.
 It sounded like... sucking.
 Vigorous, wet sucking.